bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 01:24:30

-I guess like the hacky way people are doing that today would probably be with like Key sends and AMP right Tony.
+I guess like the hacky way people are doing that today would probably be with like Keysends and AMP right Tony.
 That's probably the closest tool that people are using

 Tony Giorgio: 01:24:43